Get To Know Us

-In February of 2017, I opened the doors to my own boutique style private practice to clients in Tampa; offering a wide range of counseling and psychological services to help and guide clients through life’s challenges and most trying times.
+In February of 2017, I opened the doors to my own boutique style private practice to clients in the Tampa Bay area; offering a wide range of counseling and psychological services to help and guide clients through life’s challenges and most trying times.
 Meanwhile my practice has grown into a group of outstanding therapists helping to serve our community.

 With over 20 years of experience working with individuals and families, I have gained a deep understanding about everyday struggles and difficult times.
 My expertise is working with individuals or couples, domestic violence victims, as well as youth who are experiencing depression and anxiety which prevents them from blossoming.